LEAF-BoiseState/WRF_HYDRO-R2/README.md

 wh_build                                                     # build NWM-offline executable
 ```
 <br>
+After issuing the last command, the model will be compiling for rougly a couple minutes.
+When the command prompt returns, look at the end of the text output right above it and read below to determine whether it was successful or not.

+#### SUCCESSFUL BUILD
 Sample output at the end of a successful build by username, `auser`, looks like the following
 ```bash
 ...